d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ## Summary

-* Semantic segmentation looks at how images can be segmented into regions with different semantic categories.
+* Semantic segmentation recognizes and understands what are in an image in pixel level by dividing the image into regions belonging to different semantic classes.
-* In the semantic segmentation field, one important dataset is Pascal VOC2012.
+* On of the most important semantic segmentation dataset is Pascal VOC2012.
-* Because the input images and labels in semantic segmentation have a one-to-one correspondence at the pixel level, we randomly crop them to a fixed size, rather than scaling them.
+* In semantic segmentation, since the input image and  label correspond one-to-one on the pixel, the input image is randomly cropped to a fixed shape rather than rescaled.

 ## Exercises

+1. How can semantic segmentation be applied in autonomous vehicles and medical image diagnostics?
+Can you think of other applications?
-1. Recall the content we covered in :numref:`sec_image_augmentation`.
-Which of the image augmentation methods used in image classification would be hard to use in semantic segmentation?
+1. Recall the descriptions of data augmentation in :numref:`sec_image_augmentation`.
+Which of the image augmentation methods used in image classification would be infeasible to be applied in semantic segmentation?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/375)